A Vacant Affair: History

-Debut Album: Reasons to Leave (2007-present)
+Debut album: Reasons to Leave (2007–present)

 In early 2007, A Vacant Affair began writing new material for their debut full length, which was recorded producer Cedric Chew (Inversion Productions).
 It was not until late 2008 that the band released their long-awaited debut and full-length album.
 The album was titled "Reasons to Leave".
 To promote the album the band made a trailer for the album and posted it on YouTube.
 Their trailer can be viewed on their Myspace.

 In November 2008 they were opening bands for the Rockstar Taste of Chaos international Asian stop at DXO, opening for international acts such as Grammy-nominated Metalcore band As I Lay Dying and rock group Story of the Year.
 They were also the opening band for Sky In Euphoria's album launch and headlined WeekendTRIP alongside Vermillion, Sky In Euphoria and other bands.

 "Reasons To Leave" was released on 18 December 2009, with an album launch concert on 26 December 2009 at the Esplanade Recital Studio.

 On 3 February 2009, the band was also featured on "Live N Loaded" and performed "Crestfallen" and "We Are Not The Same" live on air.
 Off air, they performed "Mirrors" and "The Departure".
-On March 10, 2009, A Vacant Affair was the opening act for The Red Jumpsuit Apparatus.
+On 10 March 2009, A Vacant Affair was the opening act for The Red Jumpsuit Apparatus.

 On 9 June 2009, they performed at Rock The Sub at The Substation, and on 20 June 2009 at 987FM's Life's a Beach, at Siloso Beach, Sentosa.
-On July 4, they were the headlining act for Break The Chains at *scape Labs, which featured other local hardcore acts, such as ikilledkenny!, For Better Endings & Vermillion.
+On 4 July, they were the headlining act for Break The Chains at *scape Labs, which featured other local hardcore acts, such as ikilledkenny!, For Better Endings & Vermillion.
 They were the headlining act for the first day of Republic Polytechnic's IGNITE!
-Music Festival, on July 24, 2009.
+Music Festival, on 24 July 2009.

 On 25–26 July the band shot the music video for their first single, "We Are Not The Same", featuring their fans and some of their friends.
 They performed at SONIC BOOM's 3rd Anniversary concert in Manila on 22 August 2009, alongside Urbandub, Nothing to Declare, and Typecast.
 On 29 August 2009, Love Me Butch (Malaysia) collaborated with Matthew Lim for their single, 'Reconcile', at the annual Baybeats Music Festival in Singapore.

 A Vacant Affair kicked off their 'DOOMSDAY TOUR' in Bacolod City, Philippines, in October 2009, playing alongside pinoy bands April Morning Skies, IMBUENOKUDOS, COG, and Boy Elroy.

-Musical style and influence
+Influences

 The band is influenced by metalcore/post-hardcore bands such as Funeral For a Friend, Glassjaw and Underoath.
-A Vacant Affair would incorporate genres like Alternative Rock and (Indie, Pop, Metal and Hardcore).